aetheric-oss/se-services/docs/conops.md

 New roads and highways are expensive to build, both in financial and environmental terms.
 Cutting down trees, disrupting local wildlife, paving miles of asphalt, erecting bridges, tunnels, road signs, reflectors, and guard rails, painting road lines - all expensive and lengthy tasks that are nonetheless necessary for safe automobile travel.
 The maintenance costs are also significant, and numerous elements frequently conspire to put a road out of commission: crumbling supports, potholes, cracks, sinkholes, fallen trees, snow, animal crossings, and so on.

-VTOL aircraft operations require considerably less physical infrastructure and maintenance in comparison.
+VTOL aircraft operations require substantially less physical infrastructure and maintenance in comparison.
 Flying at an altitude above the treeline, VTOL aircraft operations leave the landscape untouched between the points of travel.
 Vertipads boast a relatively minimal footprint, and are easier and faster to build and maintain than miles of road.
 On this count, point-to-point aerial travel would connect communities far more cheaply, sustainably, and quickly than ground transit.
 The savings become more pronounced with time, as maintenance costs are also significantly lower.
 While a future without roads is surpassingly distant, VTOL routes present a strong case for new connections, especially where geographical barriers (such as hills, rivers, bogs) and restricted municipal budgets are concerned.

 #### Drawbacks

 Early tests indicate that [VTOL aircraft have a lower takeoff decibel rating than a helicopter](https://ntrs.nasa.gov/citations/20220006729).
-Even so, the combination of hundreds of drones and aircraft would make a noticeable contribution to urban noise.
+Even so, the combination of hundreds of drones and aircraft could make a noticeable contribution to urban noise.

-Migratory patterns of bird and insect species could be disrupted by increased aerial operations.
+The effects of increased VTOL aerial operations on wildlife should be researched.
+Migratory patterns of avian and inspect species in particular could be impacted by aerial traffic.

-FIXME

 ### 7.2 Organizational Impacts